 Opt reserves the right to modify course content or order.
 We may do so in order to better meet the learning needs of students or to adapt to the schedule for outside presenters/educators.

 Attendance is required each day of the course.

-Participants must complete Opt’s Multi-day CAVE/SAR or an equivalent SAR (Sexual Attitudes Reassessment) workshop that is recognized by Opt.
+Participants must complete Opt’s SAR workshop or an equivalent SAR (Sexual Attitudes Reassessment) workshop that is recognized by Opt.

-Click here for more information on Opt’s Multi-day CAVE/SAR.
+Click here for more information on Opt’s SAR workshop.

 A related undergraduate degree or equivalent combination of education and relevant experience is required, in addition to strong skills in speaking, writing, and understanding the English language.